Bark Psychosis: Bark Psychosis mark II (2004–present)

 The revitalized Bark Psychosis released a new album, ///Codename: Dustsucker on Fire Records in 2004 (accompanied by a new single called "The Black Meat"). ///Codename: Dustsucker revealed that Bark Psychosis was no longer confined by the formal limitations of either rock band or dance music project, as might have been expected.
 As opposed to Hexs more consistent approach (which worked the band's influences and ideas around an established rhythm section and melodic instrumentation, and which sounded like the work of an isolated live band with guests), Dustsucker was a diverse — even sprawling — collection of musical ideas.
 Sutton was exploring separate instrumentation from track to track, with the "trademark" Bark Psychosis approach to dynamics and atmosphere serving as the linking project identity.
 Although several pieces featured familiar Bark Psychosis ingredients (such as the interplay of Sutton's tremolo electric guitar and minimal keyboards), others were based around strummed acoustic guitar and resembled either folk music or some of the band's pre-"Scum" psychedelic work, while others had elements of cool jazz, Indian classical sounds, or — as in the case of "Shapeshifting" – a post-Boymerang fascination with the possibilities of extended rhythm and noise.

 Rather than make new pressings of the Independency and Game Over albums, 3rd Stone Ltd had apparently already planned to release a new compilation (Replay) featuring previously released material, deleted material and unreleased live tracks.
 Whether by accident or design, Replay was released at around the same time as ///Codename: Dustsucker.
 As had been the case with Game Over, the release was not endorsed by the band.
 In December 2004, American webzine Somewhere Cold voted Bark Psychosis Artist of the Year on their 2004 Somewhere Cold Awards Hall of Fame list.

 In May 2005, Bark Psychosis released the 400 Winters EP.
 This featured three Dustsucker album tracks "deconstructed and reassembled" by Colin Bradley.

 Current activity

-Bark Psychosis has been dormant since 2005, mainly due to Sutton concentrating on his work as a producer.
-"Pendulum Man" was featured in the 2008 movie Definitely, Maybe.
+Although the Hex track "Pendulum Man" was featured in the 2008 movie Definitely, Maybe, Bark Psychosis has been dormant since 2005, mainly due to Sutton concentrating on his work as a producer.
+He has not announced a formal end to the project, but has also not expressed any recent interest in returning to Bark Psychosis work.
+In a 2014 interview with The Quietus, Sutton explained "I'm just not interested in clogging up the place, I suppose.
+I've always wanted to make something that has real meaning or significance to me, and not for any other reason.
+The wheels will turn again at some point, but only when I say the time is right.
+It has to be at the point where I have no other option."

 In July 2017, it was announced that Bark Psychosis' debut album Hex would be reissued on both vinyl and CD on Fire Records.